‘Israel has no foreign policy; only domestic policy’ – Henry Kissinger.

 I posed this dilemma to Alexandra Jünemann, a pro-Palestinian activist based in Holland; I asked her whether she felt the BDS was “an umbrella organisation”, espousing too many voices and contrasting opinions, without any real direction:

 “Umbrella is a very good word for it… There are many different goals imaginable.
 It can be lifting the siege on Gaza, giving back the occupied territories, one-state solution, two-state solution, no state solution (some people really don’t want Israel to exist at all) etcetera.
 First and foremost, what most BDS supporters have in common, is that the suffering of the Palestinians should stop.
 Oh, and the right of return”.

 Here, I pointed out Chomsky’s opposition to right of return for Palestinians, having lacked significant global support and his perception of its impracticality.
 She disagreed with Chomsky, and continued:

 “Personally, I think we should take one step at a time.
 Focussing on the most pressing matters that are taking place right now.
 Those are the blockade on Gaza and the apartheid in the West Bank”

 Alexandra’s commentary produced a helpful evaluation of the purpose of the BDS: to alleviate Palestinian suffering and continue to relieve pressure on both sides of the conflict.
 I concur that it should be conducted through a series of small goals, but this must be done in conjunction with a dialogue and recognition of an Israeli state – not in the least to help said dialogue from reaching full fruition.
 If it is to become productive, these steps towards a healthier situation must be under the focus of a clear aim which unifies its members, and should work to reduce economic and political pressure when and if Israel complies with the steps towards peace.

 Is the BDS helpful?
-In its current state no, although through an engaged narrative towards an ultimate goal which unites its members, it has strong potential to be.
+In its current state no, although through an engaged narrative towards an ultimate goal which unites its members, it has potential to be.